anamoyee/RoboBottom/README.md

 If i change my username for some reason (or discord again fucks the username system up) here's my id `<@507642999992352779>`

 # Todo v3
+- [ ] finish help.py plugin and its commands
 - [ ] Switch settings to pydantic
 - [ ] Switch Reminder to pydantic
 - [ ] Reminder archive: New list (.) toggle/switch to view expired reminders (& search)